Your 1098-E and Your Student Loan Tax Information

 How can I find out how much interest was paid on my loans last year?

-The number will be on your 1098-E Student Loan Interest Statement, which you can access by logging into mygreatlakes.org and selecting My Accounts » Tax Filing Statements.
+The number will be on your 1098-E Student Loan Interest Statement, which you can access online by logging into mygreatlakes.org and selecting My Accounts » Tax Filing Statements.
+Your 2018 statements will be online starting January 17, 2019.

-The interest on payments received by 5:00 p.m.
-Central time on December 29, 2017 is included on your 2017 1098-E. Interest on payments received or scheduled after that time will appear on next year's statements.
+Yes—the interest on payments received by 5:00 p.m.
+Central time on December 31, 2018 will be included on your 2018 1098-E. Interest on payments received or scheduled after that time will appear on next year's statements.

 Where can I find more information?